 The above meal plan will NOT cover all of a student's meals for the summer.
 It is encouraged that students come with extra money available for food purchases.
-Meal Plans may be supplemented if the student and/or parent deems necessary through the Ole Miss ID Center.
+Meal plans may be supplemented through the Ole Miss ID Center if the student and/or parent deems necessary.

 For more information, please visit the Ole Miss ID center's website at http://idcenter.olemiss.edu/.

 As University students, JumpStart students have access to the Student Health Center in the V.B.
 Harrison Building on campus.
 The Student Health Center offers a range of services to UM students.
-For more information, please visit healthcenter.olemiss.edu/.[an error occurred while processing this directive]
+For more information, please visit https://healthcenter.olemiss.edu.Apply Now Members Area

 International students have to obtain two weeks of additional health insurance coverage.
-The cost of the extra month is about $165 USD, the student actual cost will be prorated based on arrival date
+The cost of the extra month is about $180 USD.
+The student actual cost will be prorated based on arrival date.

 JumpStart KickOff is a program orientation that is MANDATORY for JumpStart students.
-During KickOff, students will learn about program expectations, meet their JumpStart Leader, and get to know other students in the program.
+During KickOff, students will learn about program expectations, workshop schedules, meet their JumpStart peer mentor, and get to know other students in the program.

-JumpStart KickOff is NOT Ole Miss Freshmen Orientation, which is required before starting Fall semester.
+JumpStart KickOff is NOT Ole Miss Freshmen Orientation, which is required before starting Fall semester and attending JumpStart.

-Need Tutoring: JumpStart can arrange for a tutor is struggling in a subject.
+Need Tutoring: JumpStart can arrange for a tutor if a student is struggling in a subject.

 BISC 102/103 - Inquiry into Life (Lecture/Lab)